Charter Oak: Relics

-The oak was blown down by a violent, tempestuous storm on August 21, 1856, and its timber was made into many chairs now displayed in the Hartford Capitol Building.
+The oak was blown down by a violent, tempestuous storm on August 21, 1856, and its timber was used to make many chairs now displayed in the Hartford Capitol Building.
 The desk of the Governor of Connecticut and the chairs for the Speaker of the House of Representatives and President of the Senate in the state capitol were made from wood salvaged from the Charter Oak.
 Another chair was made by noted painter Frederic Church, a native of Hartford, and is still on display at his former home.

 Charter Oak Engine Co.
 No. 1 presented a wooden baseball made from the Charter Oak to the Charter Oak Base Ball Club of Brooklyn on September 20, 1860.

 Supporters of President Andrew Johnson presented him with a cane made from a branch of the oak in January 1868, as impeachment proceedings were underway.

 In 1868, Mark Twain wrote of a trip that he took to Hartford and mused on the pride that his guide showed in the uses to which the lumber of the Charter Oak had been put: